kennething/problemsoftware/README.md

 # ProblemSoftware

 Problems in your software?
-PirateSoftware will be there to remind you to not code like him!
+A certain pirate will be there to remind you to not code like him!

 Download the extension [here](https://marketplace.visualstudio.com/items?itemName=KennethNg.problemsoftware) or look for `KennethNg.problemsoftware` in the VSCode Extensions tab.

 ## Features

-Adds a view container with a lovely picture of PirateSoftware in his natural habitat.
+Adds a view container with a lovely picture of a pirate in his natural habitat.

 As your problems increase, so will he.